yegor256/blog/_posts/2016/jul/2016-07-21-convince-me.md

 that it's not exactly how things should work.
 What's next?

 <!--more-->

+{% picture /images/2016/07/beasts-of-no-nation.jpg 0 Beasts of No Nation (2015) by Cary Joji Fukunaga %}

 In our projects, a product owner (PO) is usually a representative of a project sponsor (the paying customer).
 Since all our projects are rather